-Partly because we never thought we would get married, and partly because we just wanted a chilled party, it was easy to get caught up in the expectations of others– do we need to spend $7000 on flowers?
+Partly because we never thought we would get married, and partly because we just wanted a chilled party.
+It was easy to get caught up in others’ expectations – do we need to spend $7000 on flowers?
 Do we have to give boutonnieres?
 What jacket goes with those shoes in the opinion of your 15 closest family and friends?
 Ultimately, we resisted most of the pressure.

 We ignored, abandoned, and resisted the things that didn’t feel like ‘us.’
 Like no being ‘given away’ (we’re independent fucking women), no ‘entrance’ (how about we arrive, you arrive and we party), no first dance (we can’t dance), no wedding cake (who eats it anyway?) and no speeches (we’ve watched many a wine-soaked toast in our time).